Cumulocity-IoT/apama-streaming-analytics-connectivity-RegExCodec/README.md

 To ensure that the environment is configured correctly for Apama, all the commands below should be executed from an Apama Command Prompt, or from a shell or command prompt where the bin\apama_env script has been run (or sourced on Unix).

 ### To build
 The RegEx codec has a dependency on the [File Transport plugin](https://github.com/SoftwareAG/apama-streaming-analytics-connectivity-FileTransport) to build, which is a submodule of this repository.

+If doing a clone, you can use the `--recurse-submodules` flag to automatically checkout the submodule.

-If the submodule is not populated after checking out, you may need to do an explicit update:
+If you have already cloned, or the submodule hasn't been checked out, you may need to do an explicit update:
 > git submodule update --init --recursive

 The RegEx codec is most easily built with the Apache ANT tool from the directory containing 'build.xml':